 Restrain from over-flipping the patty

-Once the colour is more or less dark brown, lightly flip the patty over and let it cook until it reaches the rareness you want.
+Once the color is more or less dark brown, lightly flip the patty over and let it cook until it reaches the rareness you want.

-While they do indeed slightly change the flavour of a hamburger, it is of no doubt that eggs are amazing binding agents.
+While they do indeed slightly change the flavor of a hamburger, it is no doubt that eggs are amazing binding agents.
 For those of you fretting over the consistency of your burger patty, simply crack open one egg over the patty mixture before you start shaping it.

 Make sure to add only one egg as too many will completely take away the authentic beefy (if, you are using beef) tasty of the meat.